-I am a microscopy enthusiast working on Postdoc at the Stowers Institute in Kansas City, MO, where I am diving into the world of planaria, regeneration, and visualization in the Sánchez Lab.
+I’m a microscopy enthusiast completing my Postdoc at the Stowers Institute in Kansas City, MO, where you’ll find me diving into the world of planaria, exploring the biological question of regeneration, the related questions of data organization and visualization in the Sánchez Alvarado Lab.

 As a Ph.D. student in the Peifer Lab, I was interested in how cells coordinate adhesion among neighbors with individual cytoskeletal rearrangements to allow highly dynamic tissue rearrangements required in normal development and homeostasis.
-Specifically, I worked in Drosophila on regulation of the actin cytoskeleton by a suite of proteins which modulate actin filament assembly and architecture to produce both cell movement and protrusions required by the cell for probing the local environment.
+Specifically, I worked in Drosophila embryos using light microscopy to understand regulation of the actin cytoskeleton by a suite of proteins which modulate actin filament assembly and architecture to produce both cell movement and protrusions required by the cell for probing the local environment.
 It sounds interesting, but is even more interesting to look at though live confocal microscopy.
 Check it out here.

 *1/279th of worm is the smallest documented piece that can regenerate, determined by Morgan in 1898.
 (This is about 10,000 cells)

-Nights and weekends give the right side of her brain a chance to stretch, making art.
+Nights and weekends give the right side of my brain a chance to stretch, making art.